bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 ## Pyramid Expands Control

-The investor alters the process and has distributed purchasing, production, sale, billing and receipt tasks among business managers.
+The investor alters the process and distributes tasks like purchasing, production, sale, billing and receipt among several business managers.
 In pyramid form, a multilevel structure establishes a hierarchy of managers.
 Here's a typical diagram:

 ![X 9 2 manager](https://user-images.githubusercontent.com/86032/79128891-9fe09880-7d7a-11ea-9d08-5d75a456ca91.png)

-As the business grows, it needs to add levels to the pyramid.
+As the business grows, it needs to add more levels to the pyramid.
 Depending on the activities performed, this occurs when the human limit is reached, which usually sets a maximum of fifteen subordinates per person.

 This structure has been widely employed by various types of organization throughout history.
 From armies to religions, the hierarchical pyramid is unanimous when it comes to management.
 Increasing the command power of the investor and managers requires them to relate to the next higher and lower levels.
 The main duties of managers are: